Usually things just work. But when they don’t, try the basics first.

 Some players like Window Classic or Basic Theme, some want a Eros themes.
-So first thing to do if you are getting weird overlay issues is, right click the desktop and change the themes between those.
-That usually fixes the issue.
+Right click the desktop and change the theme to somethings different.

 2 – Turning off hardware acceleration in the video player

-From the video player from which you are capturing, make sure “use overlay” is turned off on your player if this is an option.
+In the video player settings make sure “use overlay” is turned off on your player if this is an option.
 It is usually located under options or in the preferences selection.

 Additional Tip – Try Opening Two Instances of the Proprietary Player